asai-kentaro/rpa_mimic/README.md

 ManipulationSequencer.startSequenceMouseCursor(man_insts);
 ```

-Also you can save manipulations with demonstration on the UI in our library.
+Also you can save manipulation with demonstration on the UI in our library.

 ## Functions

-### Manipulation load
+### Manipulation Load

 Manipulation load function allows the user to move mouse cursor, click on display and type keys automatically with json instruction files.
 You can make json instruction files with manipulation save function (next section).